Glossary: Defining Commonly Used Financial Terms

 Learn how you can get paid upfront on your sales invoices.

-Learn how you can pay your vendors early, enjoy early-pay discounts and pay back up to 90 days later.
+Learn how you can pay your suppliers early, enjoy early-pay discounts and pay back up to 90 days later.